Skip to content

 deployment.apps/echo2 created

-Now that those two Services are deployed, you can now deploy an HTTPRoute that sends traffic to both of them.
-By default, traffic is distributed evenly across all Services:
+2. Deploy a HTTPRoute that sends traffic to both the services.
+By default, traffic is distributed evenly across all services:

 kind: HTTPRoute